mckellar11/Modded-Balatro-Android/README.md

 - if you have any mods that use talisman then you need to create a folder under `C:\Users\YOURNAME\AppData\Roaming\Balatro\`  called  `nativefs`  and  `CTRL+C`  the nativefs.lua from `C:\Users\Ethan\AppData\Roaming\Balatro\Mods\Talisman`  into the new  `C:\Users\YOURNAME\AppData\Roaming\Balatro\nativefs`  folder.

 *At this point, all of the files are in the correct location on PC.
 YOU SHOULD NOW BE READY TO TRANSFER YOUR SAVES FROM THE TERMINAL OF MOBILE MAKER.*

+# This code could most likely be improved, which is what I am slowly trying to do
+but if anyone wants to submit any PR's and you have more coding experience to make what i've done simpler, less parses, better regex then PLEASE let me know! or if you want to help create a mac version, or generic linux please dm me or again, submit a PR